 Audience: This course is designed for physicians, physician assistants, nurses, and other healthcare professionals in New York required to complete education to enhance their knowledge of infection control.
+Additional Approvals: ABIM, ABS, ABA, ABP, ABPath tion information to ACCME for the purpose of granting ABIM MOC credit.
+Completion of a course constitutes permission to share the completion data with ACCME.

 Special Approvals: This course is approved by the New York State Department of Health to fulfill the requirement for 4 hours of Infection Control Training as mandated by Chapter 786 of the Laws of 1992.
-Provider #OT10781.

 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
-Completion of a course constitutes permission to share the completion data with ACCME.
+It is the CME activity provider's responsibility to submit participant comple-